Note: as the mwForum software is highly configurable, not all of the features mentioned below are necessarily enabled in this installation.

 You have to enter the forum through a link that ends in "forum.pl" (not "forum_show.pl") to let the forum know when you want to start a new session.
 Should you for whatever reason want to continue an old session without having posts marked as old, you can enter directly through "forum_show.pl".

 The original password isn't stored anywhere for security reasons.
 But on the login page you can request an email with a ticket link that is valid for a limited time.
 After using that link to login, you can set a new password.

-You only need to logout if you are using a computer that is also used by other non-trusted persons. mwForum stores your user ID and password via cookies on your computer, and these are removed on logout.
+You only need to logout if you are using a device that is also used by other non-trusted persons.

 If attachments are enabled in the forum and the specific board you want to post in, first submit your post without the attachment, after that you can click the post's Attach button to go to the upload page.
 Posting and uploading is separated this way because uploads can fail for various reasons, and you probably don't want to lose your post text when that happens.